Table of Contents

 Some users also experience insomnia.
 This can happen with many nootropics if they are taken too late in the evening or at night.
 There is no hard set rule how late is too late, so if you find you can't sleep, you'll have to experiment a bit with your usage time.

 Noopept is non-addictive and does not appear capable of creating psychological dependence with its users.
 It, therefore, has a low potential for abuse.
 That said, you can develop a tolerance to it after several weeks of continuous use.
 This means you would have to use progressively larger doses to achieve the same results.

 Tolerance to Noopept may also transfer to other racetam nootropics, reducing their effectiveness as well.
 Eight straight weeks of taking Noopept seems to be the recommended absolute maximum.
 After that, it will take about three weeks for the tolerance to go away entirely.

-As tends to be the case with all nootropics, Noopept is not usually available at brick and mortar stores.
+As tends to be the case with many nootropics, Noopept is not usually available at brick and mortar stores.
 Sourcing it online is the way to go, and it is an easy product to find there.
 That said, you'll need to be a little careful.
 Many nootropic supplements are not regulated by government agencies like the USFDA.
 Noopept is no different.
 No laws and government regulation mean self-regulation by the manufacturers.

 For a piece of mind, I strongly recommend buying from a vendor that submits its supplements for 3rd party analysis and verification.
 This stuff is going into your body.
 There's no need to take a risk with a shady product.
-I like to use Absorb Health for all my cognitive enhancement needs.
-It's a well-established source that has been tried, tested, and is popular in the nootropics community.
+Personally, I like to use Absorb Health for all my cognitive enhancement needs.
+It's a well-established source that has been tried, tested, and is quite popular in the nootropics community.